vonfalk/storm-javavis/doc/01-Storm/04-Names.md

 `Template` is an object that can generate `Named` objects on demand.
 Whenever the `NameSet` is requested for a name with parameters it does not find a match for, it asks a `Template` with the same name (if it is present) to generate the match.

+Member functions and variables always have an explicit this pointer as their first parameter.